IEEE Transactions on Professional Communication

 - The practices of professional communicators who work in technical or business environments

-- Research-based methods for teaching and practicing professional communication
+- Evidence-based methods for teaching and practicing professional and technical communication

 Topics of the research include (but are not limited to):

-- Communications technologies and their impact on the workplace, such as the impacts of content management systems, social media, electronic books, intelligent agents and similar technologies
+- Communication technologies and their impact on the workplace, such as the impacts of content-management systems, social media, electronic books, intelligent agents, and similar technologies

-- Design, techniques and readability of communication materials in various media, such as the design of web-based materials, online help, printed and electronic books, user interfaces, and live presentations
+- Design and usability of communication materials in various media, such as the design of web-based materials, online help, printed and electronic books, user interfaces, and live presentations

-- Design, techniques, and impact of communications materials in various genres, such as technical reports, user assistance, proposals, public relations materials, slide decks for presentations, and engineering specifications
+- Design, usability, and impact of communication materials in various genres, such as technical reports, embedded assistance, video tutorials, proposals, public-relations materials, slide decks for presentations, and engineering specifications

-- Management of groups that produce professional and technical communication materials
+- Collaboration practices of groups that produce professional and technical communication materials

-- Social impact of communications and related technology to engineering efforts
+- Social impact of communications and related technology to engineering, management, or other efforts

 - Reports on the effectiveness and limitations of research methodologies used to study these issues